valhalla/valhalla-docs/matrix/index.md

-The time-distance matrix service is an open-source web API (and c++ library) that provides a quick computation of time and distance between a set of locations.
-Time-distance matrix computations can be performed for any costing method or travel mode available (auto, bicycle or pedestrian).
+The Time-Distance Matrix service provides a quick computation of time and distance between a set of locations.

-To use the matrix, you must first obtain a developer API key from Mapzen.
+To use the service, you first need to obtain a developer API key from Mapzen.
 Sign in at https://mapzen.com/developers to create and manage your API keys.

-An example request takes the form of

-`matrix.mapzen.com/one_to_many?json={}&api_key=`

-where the JSON inputs inside the {} include an array of at least 2 locations and options for the costing model.
-A location must include a latitude and longitude in decimal degrees.
-External search services such as Mapzen Search can be used to find places and geocode addresses, whose coordinates can be used as input to the Time Distance service.

-There are currently three time-distance matrix actions, `/one_to_many?`, which returns a row matrix; `/many_to_one?`, which returns a column matrix; and `/many_to_many?`, which returns a square matrix.
-The service can return distance in either kilometers or miles.
+There are limitations on requests, maximum distances, and numbers of locations to prevent individual users from degrading the overall system performance.

+You can request the following actions from the Time-Distance Matrix service: `/one_to_many?`, `/many_to_one?` and `/many_to_many?`.
+These queries compute different types of matrices: a row matrix for a `one_to_many`, a column matrix for a `many_to_one` or a square matrix for a `many_to_many`.

+Mapzen Time-Distance Matrix is available for both commercial and non-commercial purposes.
+The [source code](https://github.com/valhalla) is open to view and modify, and contributions are welcomed.